gumblex/ptproxy/README.md

 # PTProxy

-Turn any pluggable transport for Tor into a obfuscating TCP proxy.
+Turn any pluggable transport for Tor into an obfuscating TCP tunnel.

 This script is compatible with PT protocol version 1 without Extended ORPort and is independent from Tor.